Sylvexia/personal_research/12-10_Personal_Research.md

 	- Like what we did for the function.
 	- `populateBranchOpInterfaceTypeConversionPattern`
 - The input value distribution does not fit in current model
-	- currently data not normalized
+	- Currently data not normalized

 # Test Pipeline